Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Literature Review

 Finally, in online bin packing, \cite{rhee1993line} obtained a $\calO(\sqrt T\cdot \log T)$ regret rate with a resolving heuristic. \cite{gr2020} derived a $\calO(\sqrt{T})$ regret with a regularized resolving heuristic, without requiring distributional knowledge. \cite{liu2021online} obtained $\calO(\sqrt{T})$ regret under i.i.d. and random permutation models. \cite{banerjee2024good} obtained constant regret bounds, albeit with a dependency on an exponential number of action types.

 Our OSO algorithm contributes a tractable resolving heuristic based on a \emph{sampled} path.
-This algorithm relates to sampling-based approaches in revenue management with overbooking \citep{freund2021overbooking}, online matching \citep{chen2023feature}, and in the context of prophet inequalities \citep{prophetLimitedInfo,rubinsteinSingleSample,singleSampleProphet}.
-Our paper reports new performance guarantees of the OSO algorithm.
-Notably, it yields a $\calO(\sqrt{\log T})$ competitive ratio in a broad class of online resource allocation problems with continuous uncertainty, which depends weakly on the number of resource types $d$, in $\calO\left(\sqrt{\log d}\right)$, and scales with demand-normalized capacity $B$ in $\calO(1/\sqrt B)$.
-This result contributes to prior work on competitive ratios for online resource allocation, such as secretary problems \citep{kleinberg,kesselheim2020knapsack}, packing and covering problems \citep{doi:10.1287/moor.2013.0612,agrawal2014fast,kesselheim,guptaMolinaroMOR}, and advertising problems \citep{10.5555/1888935.1888957,DevanurHayes09}.
-We also demonstrate that OSO can provide unbounded benefits versus mean-based CE algorithms, thus showing the potential of sampling and re-optimization in online optimization.
+This algorithm relates to sampling-based approaches in revenue management \citep{freund2021overbooking}, online matching \citep{chen2023feature}, and prophet inequalities \citep{prophetLimitedInfo,rubinsteinSingleSample,singleSampleProphet}; and to the dual mirror descent algorithm in resource allocation \citep{balseiro_best_2023}.
+Our paper reports new performance guarantees of OSO, notably a $\calO(\sqrt{\log T})$ competitive ratio in online resource allocation with continuous uncertainty, which depends weakly on the number of resource types $d$, in $\calO\left(\sqrt{\log d}\right)$, and scales with demand-normalized capacity $B$ in $\calO(1/\sqrt B)$.
+This result contributes to prior work on competitive ratios for secretary problems \citep{kleinberg,kesselheim2020knapsack}, packing and covering \citep{doi:10.1287/moor.2013.0612,agrawal2014fast,kesselheim,guptaMolinaroMOR}, and advertising \citep{10.5555/1888935.1888957,DevanurHayes09}.
+We also demonstrate that OSO can provide unbounded benefits versus mean-based CE algorithms, thus showing the potential of sampling and re-optimization.